How marketing actually works when one person runs the whole function.

 - 10The Creative Quality Ceiling

-- Primary research first.
-Every statistic traces to a named source with a date — Conductor 2026, Jasper 2026, McKinsey, Ahrefs, IAB/BWG, peer-reviewed papers.
+- Every statistic has a name and a date next to it.
+Conductor 2026, Jasper 2026, McKinsey, Ahrefs, IAB, peer-reviewed papers.
+If a stat shows up without a source, it's been flagged.

-- Honest "what we couldn't verify."
-The "only 2% of AI SDR implementations survive" claim is flagged as unverifiable.
-The widely-cited "94%" Park stat is corrected to 85% (the actual paper number).
+- Honest about what couldn't be verified.
+The "only 2% of AI SDR implementations survive past year one" claim is flagged as unverifiable.
+The widely-cited 94% accuracy stat from the Park synthetic-research paper is corrected to 85% (the actual number in the paper).

 research-plan.md.